-The Institute of Physics (IOP) has 150 teacher training scholarships worth £25,000 available to eligible physics trainees starting their teacher training in the 2015/16 academic year.
-A 25 per cent premium will be paid to School Direct trainees whose training is based in a school where more than 35 per cent of pupils are eligible for free school meals.
+The Institute of Physics (IOP) has teacher training scholarships worth £28,000 available to eligible physics trainees starting their teacher training in the 2019/20 academic year.
 The scholarship will be instead of the standard bursary, but trainees who are not awarded the scholarship will continue to be eligible for the standard bursaries.

 To be an IOP Scholar you will need to have outstanding knowledge of school-level physics and the potential to become an inspirational physics teacher.
 Each scholarship also includes a package of benefits including membership and early career mentoring.
 Applications are now open; you can view the full eligibility criteria and apply on the IOP website.

-- A Physics degree (or equivalent) or in some circumstances, a related subject with other Physics background.
+- A degree in physics or a related subject e.g. engineering.

 - Degree at 2:2 or above.

-- An awareness of issues in Physics education.
+- An awareness of issues in science education generally.